Wesleyan College offers three graduate degree programs:

 These graduate programs are open to women and to men.
 Wesleyan College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award master's degrees.

 Master of Arts in Applied Psychology:

-3. Applicants must have earned a bachelor's degree from a regionally-accredited institution of higher education with a minimum cumulative grade point average of 3.00 on a 4-point scale.
+3. Applicants must have earned a bachelor's degree from an institution of higher education accredited by an institutional accreditor, with a minimum cumulative grade point average of 3.00 on a 4-point scale.
 Students from universities outside of the United States will be considered on a case-by-case basis.
 Before starting the program, applicants must have completed an undergraduate course in General or Introductory Psychology, and an undergraduate course in statistics.

 Master of Education:

-3. Applicants must have earned a bachelor's degree from a regionally-accredited institution of higher education with a minimum cumulative grade point average of 3.00 on a 4-point scale.
+3. Applicants must have earned a bachelor's degree from an institution of higher education accredited by an institutional accreditor with a minimum cumulative grade point average of 3.00 on a 4-point scale.
 Students from foreign universities will be considered on a case-by-case basis.

 4. Applicants must pass an assessment of graduate writing skills to be administered by Wesleyan College faculty.

 5. An interview with each applicant will be conducted by the Director of the M.Ed.
 Program or the director's representative as early in the application process as possible.